This post may contain eBay affiliate links. Please read our disclosure policy.

 He could yet be the top prospect by the end of 2022, but he will face stiff competition from the likes of Giants shortstop Marco Luciano and Yankees outfielder Jasson Dominguez.

-Here are three of the best Zac Veen rookie cards on the market today, along with investment advice if you’re aiming to get ahead of the curve.
+Here are three of the best Zac Veen rookie cards on the market today and investment advice if you aim to get ahead of the curve.

 We’ve narrowed it down to a trio of great options, with something to suit almost every budget found below.